mattvenn/zero-to-asic-www/content/post/openlane_output_files.md

 Note that newer versions of OpenLANE have started numbering the filenames so I will update the spreadsheet in the future to reflect this.

+# OpenLANE summary tool

 I've also made a summary tool: https://github.com/mattvenn/openlane_summary

 This allows you to easily:

 * browse and pick a specific results directory
-* get summary of violations
+* get a summary of violations
+* get a summary of antenna issues
 * show usage of standard cells
 * easily view the various stages of the OpenLANE ASIC flow: floorplanning, power distribution, placement and the final GDS.